 Jim: ...Things like this in our relationship.

-Kay: ...I’m going to answer that because you just brought up a very good point.
-For what we were just role playing, the vacillator’s still protesting.
+Kay: ...I’m gonna answer that because you just brought up a very good point.
+For what we were just role-playing, the vacillator’s still protesting.
 The pleaser just tries very hard to please.

 Milan: And make them happy.

 Kay: But you know, we have people all the time say, “But, I’m all of them.”
 And my next question is always, “Well, did you have a difficult childhood?”
 And they always say yes.
 So in my home, it worked to be an avoider.
 It brought peace if no one showed feelings.
 In a chaotic home, nothing works.
 You can try pleasing - doesn’t change a thing.
 You can hope for something - doesn’t happen.
 You can be the avoider.
 It’s still - there’s still chaos.
 So, you know, we just tell the people from difficult homes, “Just start with the thing you think you do the most.”
 And it might not be the controller-victim.
 It might be that you’re more the vacillator or more the avoider at this point in your life.
 So, you know, I think if you’re not sure, you can always go online and take the test and...